Top 10 HBCUs in the U.S. & Rankings 2026

 - law

-Florida A&M enrolls around 9,200 students and 88% of its student body identifies as Black or African American.
+Florida A&M enrolls around 10,000 students, and over 80% of its student body identifies as Black or African American.
 It's accredited by the Southern Association of Colleges and Schools.

 3. Howard University